Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Conclusions

-We demonstrated the validity of our mixed multiscale framework by modelling the elasticity problem in 2D and 3D cases.
-In the 2D case, we first tested the idea of a functional description of the whole heterogeneous structure by projecting it onto a background mesh which is fine in areas of interest and coarse outside.
-This projection of the functional description onto a background mesh was done successfully by CutFEM, in which the geometry was approximated by a piecewise linear signed distance function in each background mesh element.
-We showed that the accuracy of results in the fine regions is good; however, the very coarse mesh cells outside of the regions of interest gives rise to the random appearance of geometrical artifacts in the coarse region, yielding stress singularities.
+We demonstrated the validity of our mixed multiscale framework for linear elasticity in 2D and 3D.
+We first tested the idea of a functional description of the whole heterogeneous structure by projecting it onto a background mesh which is fine in areas of interest and coarse outside.
+This projection of the functional description onto an adapted background mesh was done successfully by CutFEM, in which the geometry was approximated by a piecewise linear signed distance function in each background mesh element.
+We showed that the accuracy of results in the fine regions is good; however, the very coarse mesh cells outside of the regions of interest give rise to the random appearance of geometrical artifacts in the coarse region, yielding stress singularities.
 Next, we tested the same problem within the mixed multiscale framework where an equivalent homogenized domain was adopted in the coarse region.
-The results showed that employing the multiscale approach could improve the results in the coarse domain tremendously.
-Eventually, we extended the application of our multiscale framework for 3D elasticity problems.
+The results showed that employing the multiscale approach improves the results in the coarse domain.
+Next, we extended the application of our multiscale framework to 3D elasticity problems.
 Here, we employed a given surface mesh of trabecular bone to define the microscale geometry.
-The results obtained showed a good agreement with the corresponding reference model in terms of global and local responses, where the corresponding multiscale system matrix remained well-conditioned under different sizes of mixing.
-The numerical results in 2D and 3D simulations demonstrated the accuracy and robustness of our unfitted multiscale framework in modelling highly heterogeneous structures where the geometry and zoom location could be detected automatically and in a stable manner, and the numerical efforts were successfully concentrated inside the interested regions.
+The obtained results show a good agreement with the corresponding reference model in terms of global and local responses, where the corresponding multiscale system matrix remains well-conditioned under different mixing lengths.
+The numerical results in 2D and 3D simulations demonstrated the accuracy and robustness of our unfitted multiscale framework in modeling highly heterogeneous structures where the geometry and zoom location can be defined arbitrarily.

+We intend to extend the current mixed multiscale framework for damage mechanics problems in the future.
+While in the current study, we define the zooming size and location arbitrarily, showing that the bridging scale works efficiently, the zoom region for the damage problems will be adaptively updated, keeping the damage/crack inside the zoom.